Kadaire/K-Tech-Industrial-of-Mars/README.md

 - Power Output: `150MW`
 - Requires: `nothing, this is a standalone MPDG, An entry level power generator for newly established ring miners.`

+- Adds a new MPDG: `K-T Industrial Small-Block RTG`
+- Cost: `150,000 E$`
+- Electrical Draw: `40MW`
+- Thermal Draw: `2GW`
+- Power Output: `350MW`
+- Requires: `nothing, this is a standalone MPDG, a cheaper alternative to the MPD5035 series MPDG, producing slightly less power at half the cost.`

+- Adds a new MPDG: `K-T Industrial Big-Block RTG`
+- Cost: `1,500,000 E$`
+- Electrical Draw: `100MW`
+- Thermal Draw: `3GW`
+- Power Output: `5000MW`
+- Requires: `nothing, this is a standalone MPDG competitor to the weaker vanilla "MPI Town-Class" series MPDG,.`

 # Important Compatiblity Note:
 **`K-Tech Industrial` Branded Mods DO NOT currently work with the Industries of Enceladus mod.
 There is no current workaround for this.
 Will update this section if that changes.**